 Pensacola, FL 32509-5241

-No personal checks or credit cards accepted.
-(Note: Money orders and cashier's checks should include the Sailor's name and applicable course which is reimbursed.)
+No personal checks or credit cards are accepted.
+(Note: Money orders and cashier's checks should include the Sailor's name and applicable course which is being reimbursed.)

 If you receive a “W” grade, you can request a waiver of the reimbursement via your chain of command.
 The withdrawal must be for one of the following reasons:

-NOTE: Only “W” grades are eligible for a waiver.
-If you are unable to complete a course for one of the above reasons, follow your academic institution's procedures to officially withdraw from the course.
-Sailors are strongly encouraged to keep communication with their chain of command, Navy College Education Counselor, and school advisor when issues arise affecting successful course completion.
+NOTE: Only “W” grades are eligible for a reimbursement waiver.
+If you are unable to complete a course for one of the above reasons, follow your academic institution's procedures to withdraw from the course.
+Sailors are strongly encouraged to communicate with their chain of command, Navy College Education Counselor, and school advisor when issues arise affecting successful course completion.

-Sailors desiring a waiver to current TA policy can submit a waiver request for due process.
+Sailors are entitled to due process by submitting a waiver to current TA/NCPACE policy.
 Waiver approvals/disapprovals are determined on a case-by-case basis and take into consideration individual circumstances.
-After-the-fact waivers MUST have extenuating circumstances to be considered for review.
-Naval Education and Training Command (NETC) has final approval/disapproval authority for all TA Waiver requests.
-See the Tuition Assistance (TA) Waiver Submission Procedures PDF for printable instructions.
-TA Policy Waivers are sent by submitting a Help Request and selecting the TA Waivers category.
+After-the-fact TA/NCPACE waiver requests MUST include extenuating circumstances to be considered for review.
+Naval Education and Training Command (NETC) has final approval/disapproval authority for all TA/NCPACE Waiver requests.
+See the following documents for instructions:

-COs and OICs may approve a waiver to the requirement you be onboard for one year in your first permanent duty station before using TA.
+COs and OICs may approve a waiver to the requirement that you must be onboard for one year at your first permanent duty station before using TA.
 This waiver authority cannot be delegated.
-Required TA prerequisites are that you: